Israel’s Netanyahu notches key wins in a deal with his rival

 Netanyahu and former military chief Benny Gantz, leader of the Blue and White Party, announced their “national emergency government” late Monday, ending 16 months of political paralysis and narrowly averting an unprecedented fourth national election in just over a year.

-The emergency government’s stated mission is to steer the country through the coronavirus crisis, which has killed 180 Israelis and put a quarter of the country out of work.
+The emergency government’s stated mission is to steer the country through the coronavirus crisis, which has killed over 180 Israelis and put a quarter of the country out of work.
 But after a bruising period of prolonged political stalemate, both men also appear to have been driven toward each other by their deepest survival instincts.

 Netanyahu and Gantz agreed to rotate 18-month terms as prime minister, and they have evenly divided key government ministries and parliamentary committees.
 In effect, each side will be able to veto the other’s actions.